RobertHuangLehigh/The-impact-of-CO2-emissions-by-a-vehicle-based-on-Linear-Regression-methods/README.md

 1.Determine or test the influence of different variables on the emission of CO2.

 2.What are the most influencing features that affect CO2 emission?

+Methods:

+1.Data understanding and cleaning

+2.Determine the significance of each coefficient

+3.Correlation Analysis(2 variables)

+4.Analyze the correlation between all variables

+5.Building linear regression models